rpinaa/nodejs-architecture-sails-domain/README.md

 # nodejs-architecture-sails-domain

-nodejs-architecture-sails-domain is a real time backend.
-Its characterístics are as follow:
+nodejs-architecture-sails-domain is a NodeJS backend.
+Its characteristics are as follow:

   - NodeJS Real Time Architecture
+  - NodeJS REST Architecture
   - NodeJS RESTFul Architecture

 ### Architecture Stack

-nodejs-architecture-sails-domain uses three technologies as follow:
+nodejs-architecture-sails-domain uses three technologies:

 * [JavaScript 5+] - Supported by ECMAScript 5 and 6 as native language.
 * [NodeJS 7+] - Based on NodeJS architecture and environment.
-* [SailsJS 0.12.0] - Supported by SailsJS Framework to complete all business rules.
+* [SailsJS 0.12.13] - Supported by SailsJS Framework to complete all business rules.

 ### Installation